-The technological maturity of CO2 capture options in the power sectors has improved considerably (Abanades et al., 2015; Bui et al., 2018), but costs have not come down between 2005 and 2015 due to limited learning in commercial settings and increased energy and resources costs (Rubin et al., 2015).
-Storage capacity estimates vary greatly, but Section 2.4.2 as well as literature (V. Scott et al., 2015) indicate that perhaps 10,000 GtCO, could be stored in underground reservoirs.
+The technological maturity of CO_2 capture options in the power sectors has improved considerably (Abanades et al., 2015; Bui et al., 2018), but costs have not come down between 2005 and 2015 due to limited learning in commercial settings and increased energy and resources costs (Rubin et al., 2015).
+Storage capacity estimates vary greatly, but Section 2.4.2 as well as literature (V. Scott et al., 2015) indicate that perhaps 10,000 GtCO2 could be stored in underground reservoirs.
 Regional availability of this may not be sufficient, and it requires efforts to have this storage and the corresponding infrastructure available at the necessary rates and times (de Coninck and Benson, 2014).
-CO2 retention in the storage reservoir was recently assessed as 98% over 10,000 years for well-managed reservoirs, and 78% for poorly regulated ones (Alcalde et al., 2018).
+CO_2 retention in the storage reservoir was recently assessed as 98% over 10,000 years for well-managed reservoirs, and 78% for poorly regulated ones Alcade et al 2018.
 A paper reviewing 42 studies on public perception of CCS (Seigo et al., 2014) found that social acceptance of CCS is predicted by trust, perceived risks and benefits.
 The technology itself mattered less than the social context of the project.
-Though insights on communication of CCS projects to the general public and inhabitants of the area around the CO, storage sites have been documented over the years, project stakeholders are not consistently implementing these lessons, although some projects have observed good practices (Ashworth et al., 2015).
+Though insights on communication of CCS projects to the general public and inhabitants of the area around the CO2 storage sites have been documented over the years, project stakeholders are not consistently implementing these lessons, although some projects have observed good practices (Ashworth et al., 2015).

-CCS in the power sector is hardly being realized at scale, mainly because the incremental costs of capture, and the development of transport and storage infrastructures are not sufficiently compensated by market or government incentives (IEA, 2017c).
-In the two full-scale projects in the power sector mentioned above, part of the capture costs are compensated for by revenues from enhanced oil recovery (EOR) (Global CCS Institute, 2017), demonstrating that EOR helps developing CCS further.
-EOR is a technique that uses CO2 to mobilize more oil out of depleting oil fields, leading to additional CO2 emissions by combusting the additionally recovered oil (Cooney et al., 2015).
+CCS in the power sector is hardly being realised at scale, mainly because the incremental costs of capture, and the development of transport and storage infrastructures are not sufficiently compensated by market or government incentives (IEA, 2017c).
+In both full-scale projects in the power sector, part of the capture costs are compensated for by revenues from Enhanced Oil Recovery (EOR) (Global CCS Institute, 2017), demonstrating that EOR helps developing CCS further.
+EOR is a technique that uses CO_2 to mobilise more oil out of depleting oil fields, leading to additional CO_2 emissions by combusting the additionally recovered oil (Cooney et al., 2015).